KianBahasadri/bahasadri.com/docs/DEPLOYMENT.md

 ## Overview

-The application is automatically deployed to Cloudflare Workers using the OpenNext Cloudflare adapter.
-This enables Next.js features to work seamlessly on Cloudflare's edge network.
+Deployments are executed manually from the CLI using the OpenNext Cloudflare adapter.
+There is no active CI/CD automation—every release is triggered intentionally by running the deploy command locally.
+This still enables Next.js features to work seamlessly on Cloudflare's edge network.

 ## Prerequisites